molleira/portfolio-website/README.md

 The stylesheet uses *variables* as well as the *BEM* (Block Element Modifier) system for naming classes.
 I have added *comments* to make it easy to understand and I have not used preprocessors, so you can edit the code directly.

+The project contains an *SVG* file that is animated using *keyframes*.

 Finally, the script uses a bit of *jQuery* but is easy to edit if you prefer to use vanilla javaScript.

 ### Development